Applying to Neuroscience

 Application procedures:

-The application is made via the Honours webform and the deadline is due May 15, the application will open in early April.
+The application is made via the Honours webform .
+Please note that applications for Fall 2024 will open in early April and the deadline will be May 17.
 Late applications will not be considered.
 Applicants will be notified of admission decisions in early July (after the grades for the winter semester have been recorded and applications have been processed).

 Bachelor of Science students can declare the minor program in Minerva.
 The minor program is open only to Faculty of Science students.
 Please refer to the Changing Programs page for further details.